Low thrust relative orbital transfer: Explanation

-Relative motion in the orbit means the motion of a spacecraft orbiting a planet relative to the other spacecraft orbiting the same planet.
-There can be one primary spacecraft known as the target and the other spacecraft with the task of performing the required maneuver relative to the target.
-Based on the mission requirement, the various relative orbital transfers can be rendezvous and docking operations, and maintaining station relative to the target.
-Unlike using a thrust-impulse to instantaneously change the velocity of the spacecraft, in non-impulsive transfer, there is a continuous application of thrust, so that, the spacecraft changes its direction gradually.
-Non-impulsive transfers relies on the low-thrust propulsion for the operation.
-Some of the mentionable low-thrust propulsion methods are, ionic propulsion, Hall-effect thruster and solar-sail systems.
+Relative orbital motion refers to the motion of one spacecraft relative to another spacecraft orbiting the same planet.
+There can be one primary spacecraft known as the target and the other spacecraft tasked with performing the required maneuver relative to the target.
+Based on the mission requirements, the various relative orbital transfers can be rendezvous and docking operations, and maintaining station relative to the target.
+Unlike using a thrust-impulse to instantaneously change the velocity of the spacecraft, in non-impulsive transfers, there is a continuous application of thrust, so that, the spacecraft changes its orbit gradually.
+Non-impulsive transfers rely on low-thrust propulsion for the operations.
+Some notable low-thrust propulsion methods are, ionic propulsion, Hall-effect thrusters, and solar-sail systems.
 The electrostatic ion thruster uses high-voltage electrodes to accelerate ions with electrostatic forces, and achieve a specific impulse within the range of 4000-8000s.